lyc0826/COMIGHT/README.md

   - **Documents with columns, complex tables, or mixed text and images are not applicable!**

+#### **Convert Markdown into Word**

+- Converts Markdown text into Word documents, mostly keeps all the formats and styles as the original.

 #### **Export Document Table into Word Document (Only works for Chinese Documents)**

 - Exports the contents of a document table into a Word document, automatically numbers headings at all levels, and formats them according to Chinese government document standards.